 Capability and Qualification: The applicant described its capability and qualifications to conduct the proposed project.
 The elements that comprise the Capability and Qualification section are listed below.
 Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that will be evaluated.

-- 4.1 Describe applicant's ability to conduct the proposed project(s). - 4.2 List the project partners that will provide services (agencies, community-based organizations, contractors, stakeholders, private and/or public), including a description of the services to be provided, the partners' credentials, involved personnel, justification for choice, and the value the partners add to the proposed project.
+Describe applicant's ability to conduct the proposed project(s).
+4.2 List the project partners that will provide services (agencies, community-based organizations, contractors, stakeholders, private and/or public), including a description of the services to be provided, the partners' credentials, involved personnel, justification for choice, and the value the partners add to the proposed project.
 If applicable, address the prioritization of community-based organizations as service providers.
+4.3 Describe applicant's/partners' experience and capability to conduct the project(s).
+4.4 Describe staff allocations and assignments for the separate project components.
+4.5 Describe the experience and qualifications of key project staff to provide and manage services.